Ghostcognito/PyBrainNN/README.md

 # PyBrainNN
-Must be run in python2.7\n
+Must be run in python2.7

-$ sudo apt install idle-python2.7\n
+$ sudo apt install idle-python2.7

-You will require NumPy, and maybe SciPy to run PyBrain.\n Install both with pip,\n
+You will require NumPy, and maybe SciPy to run PyBrain.

+Install both with pip,

-$ pip install numpy\n
+$ pip install numpy

-$ pip install scipy\n
+$ pip install scipy